Dhanunjayaluri/Netflix-Data-Analysis-Project/README.md

 ## Dataset

 You can access the dataset [here](https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/000/940/original/netflix.csv).
+Also you can find the csv file in the repo.

 The dataset includes information about TV shows and movies available on Netflix, with key attributes: